SKILLED SERVICE BARGAINING UNIT: F OVERTIME ELIGIBLE NCP

 NATURE OF WORK

-A Family Services Caseworker Trainee is the entry level of work providing direct social services to troubled individuals or families that are designed to sustain and improve the social, health, economic, behavioral and emotional functioning of customers.
+A Family Services Caseworker II is the full performance level of work in local departments of social services that provide direct social services to troubled individuals or families and are designed to sustain and improve the social, health, economic, behavioral and emotional functioning of customers.
 Employees in this classification do not supervise other positions.

-Employees in this classification receive close supervision from a Licensed Social Worker.
-Employees in this classification may be required to work evenings and on weekends.
-Work is performed in customers’ homes, schools, hospitals and other community settings.
+Employees in this classification receive general supervision from a Licensed Social Worker.
+Employees in this classification may be required to work evenings and on weekends and may be assigned to provide on-call coverage.
+Work is performed in customer’s homes, schools, hospitals and other community settings.
 Employees may be required to deal with potentially hazardous situations.

 Positions in this classification are evaluated by using the classification job evaluation methodology.
 The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work sections of the class specification.